Esri/data-collection-dotnet/README.md

 * Authenticate with Portal using OAuth
 * Use the World Geocoder service
 * Use Popup configuration to drive app behavior
+* Navigate to key map areas with support for bookmarks
+* Show and hide layers with a table of contents

 ## Best practices